devil3515/Brainwave_Matrix_Intern/README.md

 ## Check for the model visualizations in the live links
 [View the Project on Render](https://brainwave-matrix-intern-yzt2.onrender.com)
+Edited: Render unable handel the tensorflow, so live link is useless.

 Make sure to check both Prediction and Model Visualization from the Sidebar
 <img src="src\prediction.png" alt="App Preview" width="600">